Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Human Evaluation

 \subsection{Data}

-We randomly select 100 articles from the CNN/DM dataset \cite{hermann2015teaching} because it is a widely used benchmark for single-document English summarization, and extractive methods perform decently well on it.
-We use 15 extractive systems (as introduced below) to produce summaries for each article, resulting in a total of 1500 summaries.
-For all extracted sentences (or units), we retain their order in the document as the order in the summary.
+We randomly select 100 articles from CNN/DM test set \cite{hermann2015teaching} because it is a widely used benchmark for single-document English summarization and extractive methods perform decently well on it.
+The dataset is distributed under an Apache 2.0 license.\footnote{\url{https://huggingface.co/datasets/cnn_dailymail}} We use 16 extractive systems to produce summaries, i.e., 1600 summaries in total.
+We retain the order of sentences or units in the document as their order in the summary.